-- Don’t use focus groups: Social conformity is much stronger than we think; people change their answers to ‘go with the flow’ or because the group genuinely influences their opinions.
+- Don’t use focus groups: Social conformity is much more substantial than we think; people change their answers to ‘go with the flow’ or because the group genuinely influences their opinions.

 - Be cautious about priming.
-Double-check your work to make sure you’re not unintentionally priming a certain response.
+Double-check your work to make sure you’re not unintentionally priming a specific response.

 - Use priming for good.
 Use priming to improve your research — for example, by priming your participant with stimuli they’re likely to encounter while interacting with your product.

 - Collaborate, and avoid inattentional blindness.
 One researcher can easily miss a lot.
 Bring in collaborators, and make sure they aren’t biasing each other; have them write down observations quietly and THEN share findings.